-Kitbag have six great retro Sunderland shirts, the pick of which is the 1978 home shirt (above).
+Kitbag have a small number of great retro Sunderland shirts, the pick of which is the 1978 home shirt (above).

-This lovely vintage shirt saw the Black Cats miss out on promotion back to the top flight on goal difference, having a goal difference one worse than third place Stoke City.
+This lovely retro football shirt saw the Black Cats miss out on promotion back to the top flight on goal difference, having a goal difference one worse than third place Stoke City.
 They made up for this disappointment the following season when they finished second.

 Prolific during this period was Gary Rowell who eventually scored 102 goals by the time he left in 1984 – which was a post-war club record at the time (it was later surpassed by Kevin Phillips).

 TOFFS (which stands for The Old Fashioned Football Shirt) specialises in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-TOFFS have three great vintage Sunderland shirts.
+TOFFS have a small number of great vintage Sunderland shirts.
 In particular I like the 1937 FA Cup Final shirt (above).
 Sunderland started the season as defending champions but eventually finished eighth.